Adding Players During Play

 No one may lift or carry the ball.
 Bump the ball, do not scoop it underhanded as this is illegal.
 Face the direction you are setting (or for back sets, directly back) rather than carrying the ball across the body.
 The ball must be played cleanly--it cannot visibly come to rest on any person's hands or body.

-Multiple/double-hits: You are allowed to multiple/double-hit the ball if 1)It is the first ball over the net and 2) You make only one attempt to play the ball (as Gary Wakai, formerly of the USA Rules of the Game Commission says, "In your heart, you know what we mean").
-Speed of the ball is not a factor in this rule.
-If your team touches the ball on the block, the next play is considered the "first ball" in this rule.
-Note: The original rule allowed multiple/double-hits if there was no finger action involved.
-That part of the rule has been dropped.
-You are now allowed to use finger action on the first ball and multiple/double-hit it as long as you don't Lift the ball.
+You may use finger action on the first ball and multiple/double-hit it as long as you don't lift the ball.
 A lifted ball is one that visibly comes to rest against a bodily part.
 You are allowed to set the first ball (including the serve) in any level of the IVL as long as it is not a lift.
-In summary: You can set the first ball and mangle it, double-hit it, have it make noise going through the air (however you want to describe it) AS LONG AS IT IS NOT A LIFT.
+In summary: You can set the first ball and mangle it, double-hit it, have it make noise going through the air AS LONG AS IT IS NOT A LIFT.
 If you set the first ball and a referee calls you for a lift, that's the end of the play.
-You can politely ask, "Did you know double-hits were legal on the first ball?"
-And the referee can answer "Yes, but I felt it was a lift".
-And that's the end of the discussion.
+You can politely say, "Double-hits are legal on the first play" but if the referee answers "Yes, but I felt it was a lift" then that's the end of the discussion.
 Referees: Make sure you signal a lifted ball and not a double-hit, if you choose to call that play.
-Players: We still recommend bumping the first ball, especially in the recreational and returning B levels.
+Players: We still recommend bumping the first ball, especially in the Recreational and some of the Returning B levels.
 Why give the referee a chance to make a call?
 However, it's your choice.
 But if you get called for a lift, you can't complain.

 Open hand dinks: Legal as long as the ball is directed in one motion, in one direction.

 No one should referee unless they have at least taken the written test.
+Now available online.

 No food or drink in the gym.
 Sealed, plastic water bottles only.